Climate security: European Union

+Iceland

+In late 2025, Iceland became one of the first nations to formally integrate the potential collapse of the Atlantic meridional overturning circulation (AMOC) into its national security framework.
+The Icelandic National Security Council designated the phenomenon as an existential threat, citing its potential to cause extreme weather, food insecurity, and economic disruption.

 United Kingdom

 The UK's former Foreign and Commonwealth Office (FCO) (now the Foreign, Commonwealth and Development Office, FCDO) was the first to push the UN to hold a meeting in the UN Security Council on climate change and urged the UNFCCC to take action in 2007.
 In 2011, the then UK Department for International Development (DFID) committed to spending 30% of its aid in fragile and conflict-affected states by 2014–15.
 Between 2013 and 2015, the FCO had discussions on the climate, security and conflict in 'fragile' states at G8 and G7 meetings.In 2014, David Cameron noted that "Climate change is one of the most serious threats facing our world".
 A 2018 article in UK's The Independent also argued that the U.S.' Trump administration is "putting British national security at risk", according to over 100 climate scientists.
 In the same year, the former UK Special Representative for Climate Change, Rear Admiral Neil Morisetti, claimed that 'Climate change will require more deployment of the British military in conflict prevention, conflict resolution or responding to increased humanitarian requirements due to extreme weather impacts.'
 The UK-established International Climate Fund (ICF) identifies climate change as a 'threat multiplier' within 'fragile' states.
 In 2015 a report by the Joint Committee on the National Security Strategy (NSS) confirmed that climate change presents a risk to national security and that spending on security would need to adapt.

 On September 23, 2021, Lord Ahmad of Wimbledon, UK Minister for the United Nations stated that climate change threatened the safety of the country and all people.
-Recently the United Kingdom hosted the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow on October 31 – 12 November 12, 2021.
+Recently the United Kingdom hosted the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow on October 31–12 November 12, 2021.
 The UK's 'Integrated Review of Defence, Security, Development, and Foreign Policy', published in March 2021, argues that dealing with climate change and biodiversity loss was its 'number one international priority' and identified African countries as vulnerable countries to climate change, which can amplify insecurity, migration and instability on the continent.